Charles E W Bean, Diaries, AWM38 3DRL 606/84/1 - August 1917 - Part 6

 them, it will be all well.
 But

-if you do not, the great Government
+if you do not, the Great Government

-will be after you?
+will be after you.
 If they

 refuse they are probably

 given another chance.
-It
+If

 Last edited by: